libjohn/guides/regex/regex.md

 1. Exercises from Intersect Tutorial on Regular Expressions using RegExr
  2. Exercise 1 -- finding whole words, capitalized words, last words, years, phone numbers, email addresses
    1. are there other reasons to believe this isn't working

+   1. I feel like this might be it

+   1. But you cannot say anything otherwise

    2. there must be more to it than this.
    3. because why else would it stop working
    4. maybe it's the spaces afterwards